RocketshipApp/color-test-docs/PIZZA_PETS.md

 ```

 ## Computing Image Paths Manually
 **TBD**

-(Details on how to manually construct image URLs, if needed, will be provided here in a future update.)
+(Details on how to manually construct image URLs, if needed, will be provided in a future update.)

 ## Notes
 - **Error Handling**: Check HTTP statuses and handle networking issues gracefully.